wannesm/adsphd/README.txt

-  biblatex                          : Use biblatex instead of bibtex. biblatexstyle=<name>              : Change the biblatex style. custombibtex                      : Don't load any bib(la)tex files.
+  biblatex                          : Use biblatex instead of bibtex. biblatexstyle=<name>              : Change the biblatex style. biber                             : Use the biber backend for biblatex. custombibtex                      : Don't load any bib(la)tex files.
 This way
                                       the user can load and customize the bibtex environments he wants.
 (For